-To get started, click the Create Goal button in the top right corner of your Goals page.
+To begin creating a goal in Quantum Workplace, click the Create a New Goal button in the top right corner of your Goals page.

 This will take you to the goal creation page: